Living Archaeology of the Place

 Living Archaeology of the Place (2012-2014)

-This is an intergenerational and intercultural engagement programme conceived by the Alda Terracciano to generate public engagement with the installation Streets of… 7 cities in 7 minutes, while developing a deeper understanding of diverse cultures in the UK, challenging cultural stereotypes and lowering barriers.
+An intergenerational and intercultural engagement programme conceived by the Alda Terracciano to generate public engagement with the installation Streets of… 7 cities in 7 minutes, and develop a deeper understanding of diverse cultures in the UK, challenging cultural stereotypes and lowering social barriers.

 If you would like to contribute to this digital archive, please contact us here.